-From broadband regulation and noncompete agreements to energy security, PFAS and overtime rules, your NAM is relentlessly fighting regulatory burdens by leveraging every available tool-engaging lawmakers, mobilizing manufacturers and pursuing legal challenges-to ensure manufacturers remain competitive, innovative and secure.
+Like no other organization, the NAM has laid the groundwork for the Trump administration's manufacturing regulatory overhaul.
+From broadband regulation and noncompete agreements to energy security, PFAS and overtime rules, your NAM relentlessly fought regulatory burdens by leveraging every available tool-engaging lawmakers, mobilizing manufacturers and pursuing legal challenges-to ensure manufacturers remain competitive, innovative and secure.